November 17 at the Union Colony Civic Center

 This area represents the city’s highest concentration of micro-businesses, performance venues, cultural outlets, galleries, museums, entertainment, and mixed residential development.
 Historic architecture blends with contemporary additions, while wall murals surprise visitors throughout the area, which is rich with public art.

-Signature community events exist in the heart of the Creative District such as the annual Arts Picnic, Das Greeley Oktoberfest, the Blues Jam, Farmers’ Market, UNC Gala, Independence Stampede Parade, UNC/Greeley Jazz Festival, Greeley Lights the Nights, and Greeley Philharmonic Series.
-Cultural outlets in the Creative District are extensive and include several theatres and performance stages, three museums, and numerous art galleries.
+Signature community events exist in the heart of the Creative District, including, but not limited to: Friday Fest, Arts Picnic, Blues Jam, Farmers’ Market, AgriCulture Fest & Feast, Independence Stampede Parade, UNC/Greeley Jazz Festival, Oktobrewfest, Greeley Lights the Night, and numerous music and theatre performance series.
+Cultural outlets in the Creative District are extensive and include several theatres and performance venues, three museums, and numerous art galleries.
 Civic facilities include a 1,700 seat auditorium, ice skating arena, public library, and three parks.
+You are invited to Discover the Greeley Creative District!

 Our mission is to enhance the community’s distinctive creative identity and increase its economic vitality.
 The District provides educational and promotional support that engages the full spectrum of creative industries, organizations, businesses, artists, patrons, and cultural heritage, and that inspires youth and emerging talents.